 Neither approach is wrong.
 But the issue is that it’s a constant balancing act between reads and writes, and eventually one side will “win out”.
 All further development means both sides need to be analyzed and often one is compromised.

 CQRS allows us to “break free” from these considerations, and give each system the equal design and consideration it deserves, without worrying about the impact of the other system.
-This has tremendous benefits on both performance and agility, especially if there are separate teams working on these systems.
+This has tremendous benefits on both performance and agility, especially if separate teams are working on these systems.

 Trade-offs